webaverse/docs/docs/engineering/app/animation-baker.md

 })();

 ```
-- Animation Baker is a cli tool that makes the use of terminal based regular expressions to take the files as input.
+- Animation Baker is a cli tool that makes use of terminal-based regular expressions to select files as inputs
-- The files are passed as array of arguments through `process.argv` to the animation baker where as the last argument shall always be the output file.
+- The files are passed as an array of arguments through `process.argv` to the animation baker and then returned as output files based on the details of the final argument
-- It then spins up a static hosting server and read the files from the input and call the `Baker` function along with the output file.
+- The Baker then spins up a static hosting server, reads the files from the input and calls the `Baker` function along with the output file

+---

 #### `Baker`